 Permanent Eyeliner

 Permanent eyeliner reduces or eliminates the daily application of eye pencils or liquid liners.
-It improves the definition and appearance of eyes with missing, thin, or light colored lashes.
+It improves the definition and appearance of eyelids with missing, thin, or light colored lashes.
 It provides safety and convenience for women with oily skin, vision problems, or unsteady hands.
-Ladies can swim, shower, or exercise without smudged “raccoon eyes”!
-Eye doctors (Ophthalmologists and Optometrists) recommend permanent eyeliner to patients with contact lenses, watery eyes, or conventional makeup allergies.
-When done well, this procedure can enhance eye color and make lashes appear darker, fuller, and/or thicker.
+You can swim, shower, or exercise without smudged “raccoon eyes”!
+Eye doctors (Ophthalmologists and Optometrists) recommend permanent eyeliner to patients with contact lenses, conventional makeup allergies or watery eyes.
+This procedure can enhance eye color and make lashes appear darker, fuller, and/or thicker.

-• Naturaliner™: This is also called “Eyelash Base Enhancement” or “Tight Liner” and is a subtle and natural look.
-Pigment is implanted in the skin only at the base of the lashes in-between rows.
-This makes the lashes appear darker and fuller to “frame” the eye.
+• Naturaliner™: This is also called “Eyelash Base Enhancement”, “Lash Liner”, or “Tight Liner”.
+It is a very subtle and natural look.
+Pigment is implanted in the skin only at the base of the lashes and in-between rows.
+This makes the eyelashes appear darker and fuller to “frame” the eye.
 However, no obvious line is seen on the eyelid beyond the lashes.
 Naturaliner™ can be done on upper and/or lower eyelids.
-Men choose this procedure to add definition to their eyes without looking like they are wearing makeup.
+Men choose this procedure to add definition to their eyes without looking like they are wearing eyeliner makeup.

 • Full Eyeliner: This method creates a definite line above the last row of eyelashes on the upper eyelid or below the last row on the lower eyelid.
-The liner tattoo can be seen even when the eye is closed.
-Eyeliner width can be thin, medium, or thick depending on style preference.
+The eyeliner tattoo can be seen when the eye is closed.
+Permanent eyeliner width can be thin, medium, or thick depending on client preference.
 Designer effects such as wings, flicks, or layered colors may also be added.
-Every eyeliner procedure done by Dr. Reed includes an eyelash base enhancement (Naturaliner™) to prevent a “flesh-colored gap” of missing color within the lash line.
-Full eyeliner can be done on upper and/or lower eyelids, or mixed with Naturaliner™ (e.g. full eyeliner on upper eyelid with Naturaliner™ on lower eyelid).
+Every eyeliner procedure done by Dr. Reed includes an eyelash base enhancement (Naturaliner™) to prevent a gap of missing color within the lash line.

-• Eyelid Anatomy vs. Eyeliner Design: Certain styles and effects (e.g. thick liner or wings) are not suitable for some eyes based on their anatomical structure (e.g. hooded eyelids) or the person’s age.
-Dr. Reed will analyze eye anatomy and make recommendations for the safest design that is flattering.
+• Eyelid Anatomy vs. Eyeliner Design: Some styles and effects (e.g. thick liner or wings) are not suitable for clients based on their anatomical structure (e.g. hooded eyelids) or age.
+Dr. Reed will analyze your eyelid anatomy and make recommendations for a design that is flattering and safe to do.

-• Mucosal (Wet Line) Eyeliner: Some permanent makeup technicians will tattoo the rims eyelids, but Dr. Reed will NOT because it is UNSAFE!
-The openings to the Meibomian Glands are found along the mucosal/wet line of the eyelids.
-Those glands produce a necessary component of the eye’s tear film.
-The glands can be permanently scarred by tattooing which leads to chronic dry eye, infections, etc.
+• Mucosal (Wet Line) Eyeliner: Some permanent makeup artists will tattoo the rims of eyelids, but Dr. Reed will NOT because it is UNSAFE!
+The openings to the Meibomian Glands are along the mucosal/wet line of the eyelids.
+Those glands can be permanently scarred by tattooing which leads to chronic dry eye, infections, etc.

 Upper Eyelid with Naturaliner™ and Lower Eyelid with Thin Eyeliner